Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     .. note::

-        This empty input array is required because of the CIS-2 token standard.
+        This empty string is required because of the CIS-2 token standard.
+        The `tokenId` of the wCCD token is the smallest unit possible (an empty string).

 You are ready now to invoke the ``tokenMetadata`` function with one of the following commands.